Racism in Europe: Netherlands

-The researchers from the University of Amsterdam and Utrecht University conducted between 2016 and 2018 a research where they sent 4,200 job application letters to companies.
-The fictional applicants were between 23 and 25 years old, with four years of work experience who applied for real vacancies.
+Researchers from the University of Amsterdam and Utrecht University conducted between 2016 and 2018 a study where they sent 4,200 job application letters to companies.
+The fictional applicants were between 23 and 25 years old, with four years of work experience, and applied for real vacancies.
 All the applicants had a Dutch nationality, but the names and mother tongue of the applicants were adjusted.
 The conclusion was that Dutch people had the most chances of being invited for a job interview.
 The candidates with a Western immigrant background had 20% less chance of being invited.
 And the candidates who had a non-Western immigrant background faced the biggest discrimination with 40% of the applicants not being invited to a job interview.
-Especially applicants with a Turkish, Moroccan or Antillean background are discriminated against.
-A side note from the research was that during economic downturns there was an increased amount of discrimination.
-And applicants who were discriminated against with an improved CV didn't have a higher chance of being invited either.
+Especially applicants with a Turkish, Moroccan or Antillean background were discriminated against.
+A side note from the study was that during economic downturns, there was an increased amount of discrimination.
+For applicants who were discriminated against, an improved CV didn't improve their chances of being invited.

 Portrayals of "Zwarte Piet" in the Netherlands have been condemned by some as being racist in recent years.

-The police have also been multiple times accused of jeopardizing the safety of anti-Zwarte Piet protest groups during violent attacks by pro-Zwarte Piet protest groups.
+The police have also been accused multiple times of jeopardizing the safety of anti-Zwarte Piet protest groups during violent attacks by pro-Zwarte Piet protest groups.

-According to lawyer Jelle Klaas, the pro-Pete movement is starting to become more radicalized.
-And according to terrorism expert Teun Van Dongen, violence by the pro-Pete movement is becoming normalized.
-Because white supremacist groups like Pegida and football hooligans have joined the pro-Pete movement.
-Geert Wilders, leader of far-right populist party the PVV, was also accused of indirectly supporting the violence behavior of the pro-Pete movement by tweeting, "There is only 1 #blackpete and he/she is BLACK!"
-(Original: "Er is maar 1 #zwartepiet en die is ZWART!") after a violent attack by the pro-Pete movement against the anti-Pete movement.
+According to lawyer Jelle Klaas, the pro-Zwarte Piet movement is starting to become more radicalized.
+Furthermore, according to terrorism expert Teun Van Dongen, violence by the pro-Zwarte Piet movement is becoming normalized, because white supremacist groups like Pegida and football hooligans have joined the pro-Zwarte Piet movement.
+Geert Wilders, leader of far-right populist party PVV, was also accused of indirectly supporting the violent behavior of the pro-Zwarte Piet movement by tweeting: "There is only 1 #blackpete and he is BLACK!"
+(Original: "Er is maar 1 #zwartepiet en die is ZWART!") after a violent attack by the pro-Zwarte Piet movement against the anti-Zwarte Piet movement.

 In December 2020, news broke out about a Syrian refugee family living in the town of Heerlen facing violent acts by neighbors; allegedly due to racism.
-The family ended up leaving to Belgium upon danger of continuous similar behavior.
+The family ended up fleeing to Belgium, fearing continued harassment.

+Norway

 Poland

+The European Union Agency for Fundamental Rights found Poland second least racist country in European Union, with only 19% of respondents experiencing discrimination based on their race or ethnicity.

-Far-right marches have gathered 60,000 participants.
-Mostly families with kids, the elderly and normal people.
-Few hundred were chanting slogans like "We want God" and "Poland for Poles" as well as anti-semitic slogans.
+Annual nationalistic marches in Warsaw have gathered up to 60,000 participants, including some far-right groups chanting slogans such as "We want God" and "Poland for Poles" as well as anti-semitic slogans.
 Poland also has a major problem with racist football hooligans.

-The ruling Law and Justice party has been described as far-right.

 The number of racist incidents in Poland is increasing.
 In 2013 there were more than 800 racially motivated crimes and in 2016 it had increased to over 1600.
 Poland tops the list of countries with most attacks on Indian students with 9 of 21 incidents.